Best snorkeling spots in the Mediterranean

 Unlike many of the pebbled beaches of Greece, at Agiofili Beach you’ll find soft white sands.
 The steep white stone cliffs on either side make this beach feel secluded, although it’s quite popular in season.
 Bring your own snorkeling equipment and dive into the crystal clear water.
 Among the rocky outcroppings, just off shore, you’ll find delightful fish and marine creatures.

 - Afionas, Corfu, Greece – Sail from Corfu

 The narrow land bridge here has a beach on either side, one facing the bay and one facing the sea.
 The side facing the sea offers the best snorkeling opportunities.
 Arrive by boat, or walk down the beach away from the sunbathing crowds to the secluded cove below.
 You’ll find an underwater paradise of colorful coral and interesting rock formations to explore, as well as an abundance of fish and other marine life.

 Find out more

 Our top 10 list is only the tip of the iceberg!
 Reserve a yacht charter to discover your own Mediterranean snorkeling adventure from one of our many locations in Greece, Croatia, Sardinia, Sicily, Naples and the Balearic Islands, Spain.

 Choose a bareboat charter for exciting hands-on sailing, or select a skippered charter and leave the sailing to a local expert.
-For a more pampered charter experience, discover an all-inclusive by the cabin, or luxury crewed yacht with a captain and chef to take care of your every need while cruising the scenic waters of the Mediterranean.
+For a hassle-free charter experience, discover our by the cabin charters, or reserve a luxury crewed yacht with a captain and chef to take care of your every need while cruising the scenic waters of the Mediterranean.

 Learn more about yacht charters from our many Mediterranean destinations, or one of our other worldwide destinations on our blog.
 Get in touch with our team today on 855.650.8902 or email firstname.lastname@example.org for more information.